 The public is encouraged to contact Best Theratronics for more information regarding concerns through the info@theraronics.ca email address available on the Best Theratronics website.
-There were no public inquiries received in 2022.
-Best Theratronics understands the importance of Indigenous relations, and as such, reached out to the Algonquins of Pikwakanagan First Nation (AOPFN) in November of 2022 by way of their consultation email address.
-No response was received in 2022.
-Best Theratronics received no direct inquiries from Indigenous groups in 2022.
+There were no public inquiries received in 2023.
+Best Theratronics understands the importance of Indigenous relations, and as such, reached out to the Algonquins of Pikwakanagan First Nation (AOPFN) in January of 2023 by way of their consultation email address.
+In February of 2023, Best Theratronics met virtually with a representative of AOPFN.
+At the conclusion of the meeting, AOPFN was invited to come to the Best Theratronics facility, however the invitation was declined.
+Best Theratronics received no additional inquiries from Indigenous groups in 2023.